-Were you all excited about your new website but are now feeling demotivated because it has been two months, and it’s still not ranking well on Google?
+Were you all excited about your new website but now feel demotivated because, after two months, it’s still not ranking well on Google?

 Trust us; you are not the only one.
 Many, like you, have to go through the same problem.
 Though it’s still very much a hush-hush topic, the chances are that your website is in the waiting period because of Google Sandbox.

 You must wonder how your website can be put on a waiting period even after polishing the content well.
-Today, we are here to drive all your confusion away by giving you an in-depth understanding of what Google Sandbox is while sharing the best SEO tricks to avert it.
+Today, we are here to drive all your confusion away by giving you an in-depth understanding of Google Sandbox while sharing the best SEO tricks to avoid it.

 So, let’s take a look.